Definition of planet: Extrasolar planets and brown dwarfs

-In 2003, a working group of the IAU released a position statement to establish a working definition as to what constitutes an extrasolar planet and what constitutes a brown dwarf.
+In 2003, a working group of the International Astronomical Union released a position statement to establish a working definition as to what constitutes an extrasolar planet and what constitutes a brown dwarf.
 To date, it remains the only guidance offered by the IAU on this issue.
 The 2006 planet definition committee did not attempt to challenge it, or to incorporate it into their definition, claiming that the issue of defining a planet was already difficult to resolve without also considering extrasolar planets.
 This working definition was amended by the IAU's Commission F2: Exoplanets and the Solar System in August 2018.
 The official working definition of an exoplanet is now as follows: